 How Porn Addiction Affects Life

 Porn addiction isn’t just about watching too much — it changes how you think, feel, and behave, often in ways that aren’t immediately obvious.
+Prolonged or repetitive activities related to porn consumption can also result in physical pain, such as strain injuries, eye fatigue, or general discomfort from extensive screen time and physical movements.
 Severe porn addiction can also lead to sexual dysfunction, making it difficult to experience natural arousal or sexual desire without pornography.
 So, if you’re wondering how porn addiction can affect different areas of life, here’s the list of its impact.

 Mental and Emotional Health